-This is an essay I read at the Emergence event on August 6th in front of the Adventure Time mural behind the George Arnold building on Washington.
-The mural is being retired soon.
+This is an essay I read at the Emergence event on August 6, 2021 in front of the Adventure Time mural behind the George Arnold building on Washington.
+The mural was being retired.
 While not a “Now & Then” topic exactly, I do mention Rhode Island, which is how I justify posting it here.

 From the pens of poets and mouths of politicians, the idea of hope is habitually a victim of platitude.
 Sometimes generalized away from any discernable contrast with yearning or optimism or even simple expectation; and sometimes depicted so specifically as to be synonymous with nothing other than faith, hope is easy to say, but shy to the touch.
 Easier to characterize than define, hope is like obscenity … we know it when we see it.